Phil Foden: 2020–21 season

-Foden opened his account for the 2020-21 season against Wolverhampton Wanderers on match-day 1 of the Premier League season, netting in a 3–1 away victory on 21 September 2020.
-He scored his second league goal of the season, against West Ham in a 1–1 draw at the London Stadium, on 24 October 2020.
+Foden opened his account for the 2020–21 season against Wolverhampton Wanderers on the opening matchday of the 2020–21 Premier League season, scoring in a 3–1 away victory on 21 September 2020.
+He scored his second league goal of the season on 24 October against West Ham United in a 1–1 away draw.
 He equalised just six minutes after replacing Sergio Agüero at half time, turning smartly to convert a cross from teammate João Cancelo.
-Foden scored his first UEFA Champions League goal of the season in Greece against Olympiacos, on 25 November 2020, a smart finish from inside the box after a delightful Raheem Sterling cut back.
-This win in the Champions League secured City’s progress through to the round of 16 stage for the 8th consecutive season.

-On 7 February 2021, Foden scored a goal and provided an assist for İlkay Gündoğan’s goal in a 4–1 away win over Liverpool, to be his team's first win at Anfield since 2003.
+Foden scored his first 2020–21 Champions League goal away to Olympiacos, on 25 November 2020, with a finish from inside the box after a cut back from Raheem Sterling.
+This win in the Champions League secured City's progress through to the round of 16 stage for the 8th consecutive season.
+On 7 February 2021, Foden scored a goal and provided an assist for İlkay Gündoğan's goal in a 4–1 away win over Liverpool, to be his team's first win at Anfield since 2003.
 Foden once again scored in Merseyside, as Manchester City won 3–1 away at Everton on 17 February, stretching their lead at the top of the table and making it 17 consecutive wins in all competitions.
 Foden was on the scoresheet in both legs of City's Champions League quarter-final tie against Borussia Dortmund, securing their progress to the last four of the competition.

 On 21 April 2021, Foden received the man of the match award and scored against Aston Villa at Villa Park, to give Man City a 2–1 victory and subsequently extended their lead, at the top of the table, to 11 points.
-This was Foden’s 14th goal in all competitions, in the 2020–21 season and his 7th in the Premier League.
-Just four days later, Foden won his 9th trophy with Manchester City as they beat Tottenham Hotspur 1–0 in the EFL Cup Final, with Foden playing the full 90 minutes.
-Foden once again made history with City, as they reached the UEFA Champions League Final for the first time after beating Paris Saint-Germain 4–1 on aggregate, with Foden providing an assist to Riyad Mahrez in the second leg.
+This was Foden's 14th goal in all competitions, in the 2020–21 season and his 7th in the Premier League.
+Just four days later, Foden won his ninth trophy with Manchester City as they beat Tottenham Hotspur 1–0 in the 2021 EFL Cup final, with Foden playing the full 90 minutes.
+Foden once again made history with City, as they reached the 2021 Champions League final after beating Paris Saint-Germain 4–1 on aggregate, with Foden providing an assist to Riyad Mahrez in the second leg.
 On 12 May, Foden secured his third Premier League title in four years, as Manchester United were beaten 2–1 by Leicester City.
-Foden was named in the starting 11 in City’s first ever UEFA Champions League Final in the club's history.
-Man City would lose the match 1–0 against Chelsea – Foden’s first loss in a final during his senior career.
-He was named in the UEFA Champions League Squad of the season and won the Premier League Young Player of the Season while being nominated for both the PFA Player of the Year and PFA Young Player of the Year, winning the latter award.
+Foden was named in the starting line-up in City's first Champions League final.
+City would lose the match 1–0 against Chelsea – Foden's first loss in a final during his senior career.
+He was named in the Champions League Squad of the season and won the Premier League Young Player of the Season while being nominated for both the PFA Players' Player of the Year and PFA Young Player of the Year, winning the latter award.